devopsdays/devopsdays-web/content/events/2020-geneva/welcome.md

   }
 </style>

-Soon here DevopsDays Geneva 2020 information will be available.
+Devopdays Geneva 2020 information will be available here soon.